cycl00ps/ai-lab/docker/bedrock/README.md

 ## Configure AWS

+* Choose what region you want to connect to (you'll need this for the docker config as well)
-* Add models via "Model Access" int eh AWS BedRock console
+* Add models via "Model Access" in the AWS BedRock console
 * Create an iAM user and group to assign policy key
 * Create a API key for the above user
 * Create and assign an [iAM policy](iAMPolicy.json) to the group, the linked policy will allow the useage of any models you have approve in the first point